Updated August 2021

 During the investigation, which is an impartial fact-finding process, the Complainant and the Respondent will have an equal opportunity to share information and request that witnesses be interviewed.
 In the absence of their consent, the Complainant and Respondent will not be interviewed together or be required to meet.
 The investigator(s) retains discretion to determine how to conduct the investigation and what information is necessary and relevant.

 No unauthorized audio or video recording of any kind is permitted during investigation meetings or interviews.
 If the investigator(s) elect(s) to audio and/or video record interviews, all parties involved in the meeting or interview will be made aware that audio and/or video recording is occurring.

-Once an investigation is completed, the investigator(s) will meet with the Associate Provost for Equity and Diversity and Title IX Coordinator and the Dean for Administrative Advising and Student Conduct.
-Based on that meeting, the Associate Provost for Equity and Diversity and Title IX Coordinator will make a decision as to whether the results of the investigation warrant proceeding with the complaint process.
-If the Associate Provost for Equity and Diversity and Title IX Coordinator determines that the alleged incident is more properly handled pursuant to another university policy or procedure, the Associate Provost for Equity and Diversity and Title IX Coordinator will direct the matter to the appropriate procedure or personnel.
+Once an investigation is completed, the investigator(s) will meet with the Title IX Coordinator and Equity and Diversity Officer and the Dean for Administrative Advising and Student Conduct.
+Based on that meeting, the Title IX Coordinator and Equity and Diversity Officer will make a decision as to whether the results of the investigation warrant proceeding with the complaint process.
+If the Title IX Coordinator and Equity and Diversity Officer determines that the alleged incident is more properly handled pursuant to another university policy or procedure, the Title IX Coordinator and Equity and Diversity Officer will direct the matter to the appropriate procedure or personnel.

 At least one week prior to the hearing, or as far in advance as is reasonably possible if an accelerated hearing is scheduled with the consent of the parties, the designated hearing panel chair will send a letter to the parties stating the following: